-Instagram has fast become one of the largest, most lucrative social networks: 300 million people use the app every day and Instagram’s users spend more in purchases than any other major social network.
+Instagram has fast become one of the largest, most lucrative social networks: 300 million people use the app every day, more than 15 million businesses use Instagram and Instagram’s users spend more in purchases than any other major social network.

 That’s a huge audience and a huge opportunity!